richardjdare/bb2-mode/README.md

 * Automatic keyword capitalization (like the original Blitz II Editor)
 * Eldoc-based online help for command parameters (similar to original editor)
 * Load and save tokenized files
-* Compile and run in WinUAE over telnet
+* Compile and run your code in the WinUAE Amiga Emulator

 bb2-mode provides syntax highlighting and eldoc-based online help for ascii and tokenized Blitz Basic 2 source code.
 It should recognise all keywords from Blitz Basic 2.1.
 It will also capitalize keywords as you type them like in the original Blitz 2 editor.

 Keywords were extracted from Blitz using Stripper (1997) by D!ck/Carnage (from http://www.blitz-2000.co.uk/)

-keyword transformation code based on [sql-up-mode](https://github.com/Trevoke/sqlup-mode.el) by Aldric Giacomoni.
+Keyword transformation code based on [sql-up-mode](https://github.com/Trevoke/sqlup-mode.el) by Aldric Giacomoni.

 My first ever Emacs Lisp code, so bear with me.
 ## Installation